- Flexible schedule

 Pro Tips To Maximize Your Earnings

-Once you’re set up and comfortable on TaskRabbit, you might reach a point where you want to take it to the next level.
-Instead of waiting, consider implementing these tips as soon as possible to maximize your earnings.
+Once you’re set up and comfortable on TaskRabbit, you might reach a point where you want to take your business to the next level.
+Instead of waiting, consider implementing these tips as soon as possible to maximize your earnings:

-- Add all of the services you’re comfortable doing.
+- Add all of the services you are comfortable doing and are qualified to perform.
 The more services you have available, the bigger your reach.

 - Make yourself available for same-day tasks.
 You may even be able to fetch higher rates if you’re the only person available at that time.